Workshop: Infrastructures enabling Life Science

 Time: Tue 2020-12-15 13.00 - 16.30

-Presentations from the participating core facilities will be posted here December 8th describing the facility services, user models and key examples of research carried out are available on YouTube (see links below).
+Short films from the participating core facilities, describing the facility services, user models as well as key examples of research carried out are available on YouTube (see links below).

 Participating core facilities